 Other visitors received by the Canadian Rockies are tourists with high purchasing power attracted by luxury hotels and lodges hidden within the mountains.
 But do not worry, the Rockies are for all budgets.
 It is also an ideal trip for backpackers in search of nature and adventure: there are many cheap campsites that can reduce your travel budget.

 There are four Canadian Rockies national parks: Banff National Park, Yoho National Park, Jasper National Park, and Kootenay National Park.

 TOP THINGS TO DO IN THE CANADIAN ROCKIES IN 2 weeks

 In this section we will tell you essential things to do and what to see in the three parks of the Canadian Rockies we visited.

 BANFF NATIONAL PARK

 Banff National Park was the first national park we visited.
 It is the closest park to a commercial airport, the Calgary airport, only an hour and a half away.
 The park is completely located in the province of Alberta.

-In total we spent in Banff 6 days.
-Although these were not successive.
-The return to Calgary was also done inside the national parks.
-In this way we took the opportunity to do things that were previously missed.
+In total, we spent 6 days in Banff, though these were not consecutive The return to Calgary was also done inside the national parks.
+In this way, we took the opportunity to do things that were previously missed.

-Of all the national parks, Banff has the most things to do.
-If you are planning a 15 days Canadian Rockies road trip, reserve approximately one week for this park.
+Of all the national parks, Banff has the biggest offer of the Canadian Rockies attractions.
+If you are planning a 2 weeks Canadian Rockies road trip, book approximately one week for this park.

-The small Two Jack lake is united to the lake Minnewanka by a narrowing of the same one.
-I recommend that to know the Minnewanka do some of the trekking touring part of its shore.
-We did the Steward Canyon.
+The small Two Jack lake is linked to lake Minnewanka by a narrowing of the same one.
+I recommend some of the trekking routes setting out from this lake.
+We took the one following towards Stewart Canyon.